Consensys/web3signer/acceptance-tests/README.md

 ## Acceptance Tests

-Folowing instructions are required to setup environment for running acceptance tests for external vault providers:
+Following instructions are required to setup environment for running acceptance tests for external vault providers:

 ### Azure Key Vault
 In order to run Azure Key Vault acceptance tests, you need to set the following environment variables: